 There is no fee to participate, but organizations must invest significant time and effort during the semester-long partnership to achieve sustainable technology improvements.

-Please start by submitting your Potential Community Partner Form.
+Please start by submitting your community partner application form.
 We will follow up by email and/or phone.
 All organizations are considered, though preference is given to organizations providing services to a low-income community or a community at risk for falling into the "digital divide".